Sign up to our Newsletter

 What Should You Bring With You to the MPRE Exam?

 The most important thing to bring to the MPRE is your identification.
 You’ll need two forms of original, unexpired ID: government-issued primary and secondary ID.
-Make sure that the name on your ID matches the name you used to register.
+Ensure that the name on your ID matches the name you used to register.

-Your primary ID must include a recent photo, your signature, and your first and last name.
+Your primary ID must include a recent photo, signature, and first and last name.
 Primary ID forms include:

 • International travel passport